Ideals of equations for elements in a free group and context-free languages: Introduction

 \begin{introthm}[See Theorems \ref{cfreeIg2} and \ref{cfreeIg3}] There is a polynomial-time algorithm that tells us whether $\fI_g$ contains a non-trivial equation or not and, in case it does, produces a non-trivial equation in $\fI_g$. \end{introthm}

-Our algorithm consists essentially of building a context-free grammar for the context-free language of the ideal $\fI_g$, and then checking whether the language generated by this grammar is empty or not.
+Our algorithm consists essentially of building a context-free grammar for the context-free language of the ideal $\fI_g$, and then checking whether the language generated by this grammar is non-empty.

+\begin{myrmk} We point out that two other algorithms to determine whether $\fI_g$ is non-trivial were already known, one based on Nielsen transformations (see \cite{RV23}) and the other based on Stallings' folding operations (see both \cite{PART1} and \cite{RV23}).
+These two algorithms are very different in nature from the context-free language algorithm presented in this paper.
+The Stallings' folding algorithm provides more accurate information about the ideal in a group theoretic sense, as it allows to explicitly compute a finite set of generators of the ideal $\fI_g$ as normal subgroup of $H*\gen{x}$.
+However, the context-free language algorithm allows us for a better description of the set of all words representing elements of $\fI_g$; in particular, it makes it easier (and faster in terms of running-time) to determine whether the ideal contains an equation of a given degree $d$, and it allows us to study in detail the growth of the number of equations as a function of their length. \end{myrmk}

 We then turn our attention to the set $\fJ_{g,d}$ of the equations of a certain degree $d$, and we prove similar results.
-For an integer $d\ge1$, define $\fJ_{g,d}$ to be the subset of $\fI_g$ consisting of equations of degree $d$.
+For an integer $d\ge1$, define $\fJ_{g,d}$ to be the subset of $\fI_g$ consisting of the equations of degree $d$.

 \begin{introthm}[See Theorem \ref{cfreeJgd}] The set $\fJ_{g,d}$ is context-free as a subset of $H*\gen{x}$. \end{introthm}